Mirator/spinefront/README.md

 - Defeat: touch an enemy while carrying the crown (player contact drops the crown and ends the run).
 - Restart: click the HUD restart button or press **R** at any time.
 - Game menu: opens automatically on page load and can be reopened with **Esc** or the header **Menu** button.
 The menu pauses gameplay, lists objectives and controls, and lets you start or restart a run.
+- Responsive viewport: the canvas scales to your browser size and includes a header **Go fullscreen** toggle for an immersive layout.
+- Touch-friendly overlays: a virtual joystick (with a fallback d-pad) and on-screen Jump/Attack/Interact buttons appear on small or touch devices and disable automatically when the menu is open.

 ## Running the project locally
 The project is intended to run as a front-end app with a lightweight dev server.